-Unit Name Description Example assignments Three The First 1,000 Days (The importance of good nutrition for Mothers, Children, and the World) Students are introduced to Shyamkali and Anshika in India, Brenda and Aron in Uganda, Maria Estella and Jorge in Guatemala, and Jessica and Alitzel in Chicago and will learn about the challenges of motherhood across the globe.
-Acrostic poem writing, Famine Place Photo Essay, and Famine Series Guided Reading, Create an informational text about the First 1,000 Days for your community Four More Than Enough (Nourishing and Saving the Planet, Our New Gordian Knot) Students are introduced to the topic of planetary health and the challenge of both nourishing and saving the planet.
+Unit Name Description Example assignments Uganda, Maria Estella and Jorge in Guatemala, and Jessica and Alitzel in Chicago and will learn about the about the First 1,000 Days for your community.
+Four More Than Enough (Nourishing and Saving the Planet, Our New Gordian Knot) Students are introduced to the topic of planetary health and the challenge of both nourishing and saving the planet.
 Teach SDGs, Goals Project, Project Kakuma virtual interaction, Chicago Council White Papers/ Data Based discussion questions Five Hunger in America (The Oxymoron: Hungry Americans) Students are introduced to the issues of hunger in America, which have existed before the pandemic.
 Questions such as how hunger exists in the world's richest country?
 And what does the oxymoron of hungry Americans mean?
-Personal Wellness Plan, Food Waste Project, SNAP Budget Project, Racial Wealth Gap Simulation, George Hall's Story Six Lead the Way by Raising the Clamor (A Call to Action) The last unit is a call to action in which students get guidance on how to write their own poetry, spur change via videos, inform through writing blogs, stir emotions with photo essays, and raise the clamor with podcasts.
-Garden Wisdom, Create one of the following based on SDGs: Public Service Announcement (PSA), Comic or Graphic Novel, Podcast, Reflective Essay, Video for Change, Poetry
+Personal Wellness Plan, Food Waste Project, SNAP Budget Project, Racial Wealth Gap Simulation, George Hall's Story Six Lead the Way by Raising the Clamor (A Call to Action) The last unit is a call to action in which students get guidance on how to write their own poetry, spur change via videos, inform through writing blogs, stir emotions with photo essays, and raise the clamor Garden Wisdom, Create one of the following based on SDGs: Public Service Announcement (PSA), Comic or Graphic Novel, Podcast, Reflective Essay, Video for Change, Poetry with podcasts.

 Note.
-SDG = Sustainable development goal; SNAP = Supplemental Nutrition Assistance

-Program; VR = Virtual Reality
+SDG = Sustainable development goal; SNAP = Supplemental Nutrition Assistance Program; VR = Virtual Reality.